jagregory/abrash-zen-of-asm/src/chapter-14.md

 SampleSub   endp
 ```

-In this implementation, all cases jump to the common code at `Success` when they succeed, so that the code to return a success status appears just once but serves all three cases.
+In this implementation, all cases jump to the common code at `Success`{.nasm} when they succeed, so that the code to return a success status appears just once but serves all three cases.

 Although it's not quite so obvious, we can shrink the code a good bit by doing the same for the failure case, as follows: